 - The young person will begin to ask for money soon after contacting you, sometimes within a matter of days.
 An emergency may suddenly occur after a number of days, such as an accident or sudden medical need.

-- He will give you his name and phone number within a matter of days, and ask you to send money using sites such as Worldremit.com (international money transfers).
+- He will give you his name and phone number within a matter of days, and ask you to send money using sites such as Worldremit.com, Western Union and Remitly (international money transfers).
 The first donation is never the last, and once he has successfully received a donation from you he will begin asking for the next.
 The requests for money are likely to increase in size as time goes on.

 - The young man may have been collecting firewood in the local forest area in order to sell to buy food for his family, but he claims that local authorities have ‘stopped’ this.
 However, the Forestry Department and police have no right to prevent anyone from gathering firewood in The Gambia.
 (Source)

-- He may also claim that he is unable to collect firewood in the forest due to the presence of dangerous animals, insects and snakes.
+- He may also claim that he is unable to collect firewood in the forest due to the presence of dangerous animals like spitting cobras, green mambas, hyenas, crocodiles wild hogs and spiders.

 - There is a sense of urgency to the story, usually in the form of unpaid medical bills.
-The young man claims that an accident has occurred, such as himself having fallen out of a tree or one of his relatives being hit by a car.
+The young man claims that an accident has occurred, such as himself having fallen out of a kabba tree while picking the fruit when it was struck by lightning, or one of his relatives being hit by a car.
 They have received medical treatment but are now in possession of a substantial medical bill.
 They may produce a forged medical bill, or a legitimate bill which has been altered to include an extra ‘0’ on the end, multiplying the true cost by 10.

 - The young man may claim that he or one of his relatives is suffering from untreated malaria or HIV/AIDS.
 He may claim that a relative has recently died and that he needs money to buy land where he can bury them.

-- The young man may claim that the family is starving hungry, or that he is forgoing food for the sake of his relatives.
-He may tell you that he has not eaten in several days, or that he is surviving only on a single cup of rice.
+- The young man may claim that the family is starving, or that he is forgoing food for the sake of his relatives.
+He may tell you that he has not eaten in several days, or that he is surviving only on a single cup of rice a day.
+He may ask you to send money urgently and show you photographs of what he bought with your money, these photographs will be used to send to many donors and do not prove that he is being honest with you about what he spent the money on.

 - The family may be unable to pay rent, and may be facing imminent eviction or homelessness.
 He may ask for financial assistance to build a house or provide house renovations to defend against adverse weather (such as The Gambia’s rainy season).
 He may inform you that building materials are ‘expensive’ in The Gambia, which we know not to be true from our local experience.